 Pass the red brick Dutch-gabled building, the surviving wing of Hyde House built after the dissolution of the abbey in 1538.
-Through the cast iron gates is Hyde Barn, built in circa 1750 after the house was demolished
+Through the cast iron gates is Hyde Barn, built in circa 1750 after nis was the centre of Medieval inchester's Jewish community.
+Past ne Theatre Royal is the Corn Exchange 35 built in 1836 (now Winchester scovery Centre).
+Further on is the orthern wing of County Gaol built in 1805.
+Beyond is the gaol's central wing that served as the governor's residence.